 In the Netherlands, you can get your cards graded in several ways:

-- Through middlemen: There are Dutch companies that collect your cards and send them in batches.
+There are Dutch companies that collect your cards and send them in batches. - On location during events Collectable World

-- On location during Collectable World Events: Here you can do pre-submissions or even have live grading performed by specialists present.
+Here you can make pre-submissions or even have live grading performed by specialists present. - Via physical stores of Collectable World

 What does it cost to have a card graded?